AdamWhittingham/personal-site/_posts/2026-07-15-slack-conventions.md

 ---
-title: Slack Conventions for Engineering Teams That Actually Scale
+title: Slack Conventions for that Actually Scale
 description: "How we grew without being killed by communication overhead"
 home_summary: "How we grew without being killed by communication overhead"
 ---

-# Slack Conventions for Engineering Teams That Actually Scale
+# Slack Conventions for that Actually Scale
-## How we grew without being killed by communication overhead
+## How to grow your company without being killed by communication overhead

 As engineering teams grow, communication overhead grows faster.
 Every extra person adds more conversations, more channels, and more opportunities for information to get lost or duplicated.
 The teams that run smoothly are not the ones that communicate the most, they are the ones that communicate deliberately.
 Over the years I have settled on a set of conventions for how I use Slack, and they have made a noticeable difference to how quickly decisions get made and how little time we spend repeating ourselves.